Spyro7883/05-Token/README.md

 <img src="./images/image1.png">

-Go on Remix: https://remix.ethereum.org/ and make these changes in both Token.sol.
+Go on Remix: https://remix.ethereum.org/ and make this change in Token.sol.

 Copy the Token.sol contract found before "submit instance" and "get new instance" buttons.